marcinwiacek/requestor/readme.md

 Ready API, Postman, JMeter, curl and other similar tools.

 # Goals
-* creating simple & powerfull app, which will provide all important technical elements
+* Creating simple & powerfull app, which will provide all important technical elements
-* fast starting and making testing for requests (without bla, bla, bla)
+* Fast, easy and effective testing for requests (without bla, bla, bla)
-* avoiding stupid, annoying elements visible in similar software (user should be focused on task, which could be/should be done, not on the tool)
+* Avoiding stupid, annoying elements visible in similar software (user should be focused on task, which could be/should be done, not on the tool)
-* providing support for modern elements like HTTP/2
+* Providing support for modern elements like HTTP/2

 # Features
 * Sending requests (although this point will mix different things, it's worth to mention, that this can be POST, GET, XML, JSON, REST, SOAP and others)
 * Preparing requests tests using GUI in web browser (tested in desktop Chromium, Firefox and Safari)
+* Saving data in good formatted text JSON files (changes are easy to track in GIT)
+* Saving execution info in the SQLite DB and easy to read HTML, XML (JUnit) and TXT files
 * Concurrent work (when one user is doing something, other see updates)
-* Generating execution reports

 # Installation and running
 You need NodeJS with SQLite3, for example in Ubuntu it's enough to execute just two commands for installing